Leenaalshaibani/Analyzing-the-Boston-Airbnb-open-dataset/README.md

 Q2.
 What is the relation between price and property type?
 Q3.
 Which type of room has the majority of listings in Boston airbnb?

+# Project Motivation
+To explore Airbnb data in Boston and write a blog post helping potential Airbnb hosts to understand the factors affecting how much money they could potentially make.

 # Dataset Used:
 Boston AirBnb data